POLICIES: CONFLICT OF INTEREST

 - Financial conflict of interest is any financial interest or a significant financial interest which could directly and significantly affect the design, conduct or reporting of externally funded research.

-- Investigator could be the project director, principal investigator or any other person, regardless of title or position, who is responsible for the design, conduct or reporting of research funded or proposed for funding.
-This includes collaborators, consultants, post-doctoral fellows, graduate students, etc.
+- Investigator includes the project director, principal investigator or any other person, regardless of title or position (whether they are faculty, staff, collaborators, consultants, post-doctoral fellows, graduate students, etc.), who is responsible for the design, conduct or reporting of research funded or proposed for funding.

-- Investigator institutional responsibilities may include activities such as research, research consultation, teaching, professional practice, institutional committee membership, serving on panels, etc. performed on behalf of the institution.
+- Investigator institutional responsibilities includes activities such as research, research consultation, teaching, professional practice, institutional committee membership, serving on panels, etc. performed on behalf of the institution.

-- Public Health Service agencies include the National Institutes of Health (NIH), Food and Drug Administration (FDA), Centers for Disease Control and Prevention (CDC), Indian Health Service (IHS), Health Resources and Services Administration (HRSA), Substance Abuse and Mental Health Services Administration (SAMHSA), Agency for Healthcare Research and Quality (AHRQ), Centers for Medicare and Medicaid Services (CMS), Administration for Children and Families (ACF), or Administration on Aging (AOA).
+- Public Health Service agencies means any component of the U.S. Public Health Service, including the National Institutes of Health (NIH), Food and Drug Administration (FDA), Centers for Disease Control and Prevention (CDC), Indian Health Service (IHS), Health Resources and Services Administration (HRSA), Substance Abuse and Mental Health Services Administration (SAMHSA), Agency for Healthcare Research and Quality (AHRQ), Centers for Medicare and Medicaid Services (CMS), Administration for Children and Families (ACF), and the Administration on Aging (AOA).

 - Significant financial interest has a monetary value, whether or not the value is readily ascertainable, to the investigator or his/her spouse, domestic partner or dependent child(ren) related to the investigator’s institutional responsibilities.